awsdocs/amazon-elasticache-docs/doc_source/redis/Scaling.RedisReplGrps.ScaleDown.md

-# Scaling Down Redis Clusters with Replicas<a name="Scaling.RedisReplGrps.ScaleDown"></a>
+# Scaling down Redis clusters with replicas<a name="Scaling.RedisReplGrps.ScaleDown"></a>

 The following sections walk you through how to scale a Redis \(cluster mode disabled\) cache cluster with replica nodes down to a smaller node type\.
 Ensuring that the new, smaller node type is large enough to accommodate all the data and overhead is very important to success\.
-For more information, see [Ensuring That You Have Enough Memory to Create a Redis Snapshot](BestPractices.BGSAVE.md)\.
+For more information, see [Ensuring that you have enough memory to create a Redis snapshot](BestPractices.BGSAVE.md)\.

 **Important**
 If your parameter group uses `reserved-memory` to set aside memory for Redis overhead, before you begin scaling be sure that you have a custom parameter group that reserves the correct amount of memory for your new node type\.
 Alternatively, you can modify a custom parameter group so that it uses `reserved-memory-percent` and use that parameter group for your new cluster\.